nicholas-long/kb/hacking/to-try-lists/SMB.md

 - Samba smbd CVE-2017-7494 versions 3.5.0 to 4.4.14, 4.5.10, and 4.6.4 - is_known_pipename
   - these versions are 3 separate ranges, i.e. anything less than 4.5.10 is vuln ?
 4.5.4 proved vulnerable
   - non metasploit version https://github.com/joxeankoret/CVE-2017-7494
+- MS17-010 eternalblue - should be caught by nmap vuln scan
 - smb v1
   - ms08-067-netapi - but use DOS reverse shell instead of meterpreter